“Any fool can know. The point is to understand.” — Albert Einstein

 He always had his chauffeur to accompany him, who overtime memorised Einstein’s lecture by heart.
 This one time in Munich he requested if he could give the speech instead of Einstein, to which Einstein said, “Why not?
 You give my lecture and I’ll sit in the front row wearing your chauffeur’s cap.
 It would be a nice change for the both of us.”
 And so the chauffeur got up and gave this well memorised lecture.
 After which a professor from the audience got up and asked a question, a tricky one.
 To which the chauffeur quickly replied, “It’s such an elementary question that I’m going to ask my chauffeur to reply in my stead.”

 I admired the quick wit of the chauffeur, and that is the lesson I took from the story.
-It was later in life I discovered that it was Max Planck, not Einstein around whom the story revolves, and the moral of the story isn’t about being quick witted either.
+Later I discovered that it was Max Planck, not Einstein, and the moral of the story isn’t about being quick witted either.
 It’s about making a distinction between knowing something and really knowing something.
 Knowing the name of something (for e.g. photoelectric effect, or quantum mechanics) doesn’t mean you understand it.
 People often, sometimes unconsciously, talk in fact-deficient, obfuscating generalities to cover up their lack of understanding.
 More than often, they have the illusion of knowledge.

 According to Charlie Munger, there are two types of knowledge.
 The first is real knowledge.
 We see it in people who have done their homework, put their effort, and paid their dues.
 They did the hard work, and have put significant time to understand a topic.
 The second type is Chauffeur Knowledge.
 We see it in people who have learnt to put on a good show.
 They dress well, look well, and talk with fluency and confidence.
 They focus on dressing and appearances more than the meat.
 They depend more on synonyms from thesauruses than simple words.